Family Advocate I Head Start North Hollywood

 - Interviews parent(s) and compiles mandated background information;

-- Assists families with identifying family goals
+- Assists families with identifying and attaining milestones of family goals

-- Maintains outreach and recruitment to ensure site enrollment of eligible children
+- Maintains outreach and recruitment to ensure site enrollment of eligible children;

 - Establishes child file;